Cadence Bank Q1 2025 Earnings Call Transcript

 Catherine Mealor

 Thanks.
 Good morning.
-Just a follow-up on the and the NII So Zare, if the margin is fairly stable for the rest of the year, then to kind of get to the mid to high end of the revenue guide, probably means we need more balance sheet growth.
-And so just I know this quarter was more of a function of the full quarter's impact of the BPFP, but just kind of curious how you're thinking about, just the size of the balance sheet, in particular the bond book and kind of excess liquidity as we move to the back half of the year?
+Just a follow up on the revenue and the NII outlook.
+If the margin is fairly stable for the rest of the year, then to kind of get to the mid to high-end of the revenue guide probably means we need more balance sheet growth.
+I know this quarter was more of a function of the full quarter's impact of the BTFP, but just kind of curious how you're thinking about just the size of the balance sheet, in particular the bond book and kind of excess liquidity as we move to the back half of the year.

 Valerie Toalson